 Document databases provide the ability to query on any field within a document.
-Some products, such as MongoDB, provide a rich set of indexing options to optimize a wide variety of queries, including compound indexes, sparse indexes, time to live (TTL) indexes, unique indexes, text indexes, geospatial indexes and others.
-Furthermore, some of these products provide the ability to analyze data in place.
-MongoDB, for instance, provides both the Aggregation Framework for providing real-time analytics (along the lines of the SQL GROUP BY functionality), and a native MapReduce implementation for sophisticated analyses.
-Regarding updates, MongoDB provides find and modify capabilities so that values in documents can be updated in a single statement to the database rather than making multiple round trips.
+Some products, such as MongoDB, provide a rich set of indexing options to optimize a wide variety of queries, including text indexes, geospatial indexes, compound indexes, sparse indexes, time to live (TTL) indexes, unique indexes, and others.
+Furthermore, some of these products provide the ability to analyze data in place, without it needing to be replicated to dedicated analytics or search engines.
+MongoDB, for instance, provides both the Aggregation Framework for providing real-time analytics (along the lines of the SQL GROUP BY functionality), and a native MapReduce implementation for other types of sophisticated analyses.
+To update data, MongoDB provides a find and modify method so that values in documents can be updated in a single statement to the database, rather than making multiple round trips.